mpolden/zdns/README.md

 * **Control**: Filter unwanted content at the DNS-level.
 Similar to [Pi-hole](https://github.com/pi-hole/pi-hole).
-* **Fast**: Efficient filtering and caching of DNS requests.
+* **Fast**: Parallel resolving over multiple resolvers, efficient filtering and caching of DNS requests.
 With pre-fetching enabled, cached requests will never block waiting for the upstream resolver.
 Asynchronous persistent caching is also supported.
 * **Reliable**: Built with Go and [miekg/dns](https://github.com/miekg/dns) - a
   mature DNS library.
 * **Secure**: Protect your DNS requests from snooping and tampering using [DNS